SEIR-7-06/Project-Wayfarer/user-stories.md

 A user CANNOT save invalid data to the database, according to the following rules:

-3. A user CANNOT sign up with an email (or username) that is already in use.
-4. A post's title must be between 1 and 200 characters.
+3. A post's title must be between 1 and 200 characters.
-5. A post's content must not be empty.
+4. A post's content must not be empty.

-A user is authorized to perform certain actions on the site, according to the following rules:

 #### Bonuses